-Summer nights make for great stargazing.
-Visit these spots around NC for an ideal view.
+Cold winter evenings make for great stargazing.
+Check out these ten spots around the state for an ideal view.

 We asked skilled stargazers around the state where they like to enjoy the night sky.
 Pick a location from the list below and plan a late night trip of your own.